-It’s no secret that the home-buying process can often seem challenging, especially when deciphering the roles of mortgage lenders and brokers.
+It’s no secret that the home-buying process can often seem challenging, especially when it comes to understanding the roles of mortgage lenders and brokers.
 Understanding these distinctions is essential as you pursue the purchase of your ideal home.

 Consider this: one entity provides direct access to financing, while the other assists you through the financial terrain.
 Identifying who does what and why it matters to you is key to making informed decisions.
 Let’s get into it.